skhander/RAG-exercise-faq/README.md

-# RAG Chatbot with Mistral AI
+# FAQ Chatbot with Mistral AI

 A Retrieval-Augmented Generation (RAG) chatbot built with Flask and Mistral AI.